A Gift to Nature

 A gift of cash is the quickest and simplest way to support conservation.

 - You send a check, wire funds, or contribute online to The Nature Conservancy.

 - We use your donation for the purposes you specify.

-- Deliver a gift that The Nature Conservancy can use immediately.
+- Deliver a gift that TNC can use immediately.

 - Receive a full charitable deduction, and apply it against a larger percentage of your taxable income than a deduction for a property gift.

-If you want to help The Nature Conservancy today and maximize your charitable deduction, consider making your gift with cash.
-Cash is the simplest asset to donate.
-It is also the easiest for The Nature Conservancy to accept and quickly put to good use.
+If you want to help TNC today and maximize your charitable deduction, consider making your gift with cash.
+It is the simplest asset to donate, and the easiest for TNC to accept and quickly put to good use.
 Make your cash gift via a check or money order, a credit card or a wire transfer.

-Although a cash gift can provide immediate benefit to us, you can also use it to fund a life-income plan such as a charitable gift annuity.
+Although a cash gift can provide immediate benefit to us, you can also use it to fund a gift that pays you income, such as a charitable gift annuity.

 Renowned conservationist Rachel Carson donated the royalties from "Silent Spring" to help protect her beloved coast of Maine.